Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 ## Manipulating `document` in `useEffect`?

 Our above example successfully manipulated the DOM using the `useEffect` hook.
-This isn't necessarily a realistic example!
+This isn't a realistic example!
 In practice, we'd likely _not_ manipulate the DOM directly.
+With React, we do not directly access the DOM.
+Instead, we use the `ReactDOM` API and React components to add, update, and delete DOM elements.

 Try thinking of a different way we could have updated the heading content in the previous examples _without_ getting a DOM element reference.

 <br/>

 There are still times where we might need a reference to an element that our control renders.
-In that case, we'd likely use a different hook, `useRef`.
+In that case, we'd likely use a different hook, [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref).
 Follow your curiosity!

 ### !end-callout